Brigg Town FC

 Season 2002/03 was yet again a wonderful success story, when Brigg repeated their 1995/96 feat, by winning the FA Vase for a second time.
 The Final was staged at Upton Park, the home of West Ham United, and the Zebras put on an excellent display to win 2-1, and beat favorites AFC Sudbury.
 To win the Vase once is a dream come true for many clubs, but to win it twice is an achievement that Brigg Football Club and the Town itself can be justifiably proud.

-A third place finish in the NCEFL Premier Division, following the re-structuring of Non League football, was enough to give them promotion to the Northern Premier League Division 1, for season 2004/05.
-Creditable 8th. places were achieved in their first two seasons, but continued success at the higher level has been difficult to achieve.
-Brigg finished rock bottom of the Div.
+Brigg finished rock bottom of Div.
 1 South in season 2008/09, only missing out on relegation due to the demise of others.
 The following season it was a time of consolidation for Brigg.
-Last season, with The Zebras gaining in maturity, they had their best season ever in the Northern Premier League, finishing in a very creditable play off postion in 4th. place.
-Last season’s successful manager Steve Housham, took up a fulltime position with Gainsborough Trinity, to be replaced by the experienced Pete Daniel.
-This is a new era in the Zebras long history, and only time will tell, whether an almost complete change in personnel, will be successful.
+In season 2010/11, with The Zebras gaining in maturity, they had their best season ever in the Northern Premier League, finishing in a very creditable play off postion in 4th place.